ElysiumDisc/stargwent/docs/rules_menu_spec.md

 - **Player Turn:** Default action economy is 1 card per turn.
 Rak'nor may play two cards on his first turn each round; Ka'lel buffs the first three units per round; Gerak draws after every second unit.
 If the opponent's Iris is active, your first card is destroyed on contact.
 - **Playing Cards:** Validate row (Agile cards can enter close or ranged).
 Weather cards target rows directly; specials like Command Network and Ring Transport open contextual UI.
 Deep Cover Agents auto-place on the opponent's board and immediately draw cards.
 - **Leader Triggers:** Hammond and Ka'lel mark boosts as cards resolve; Loki siphons power from the strongest enemy each time you deploy; Lord Yu flags opponent hand reveal for the following round; McKay draws when you pass.
 - **Pass & Round End:** Press the DHD to pass.
 Once both players pass, scores lock, round winner recorded, board wipes to discard, horns/weather cleared, leader boost flags removed.
-Master Bra'tac, Cronus, and Anubis have round-based effects that trigger here.
+Rya'c, Cronus, and Anubis have round-based effects that trigger here.
 - **Victory:** First to 2 round wins claims the match.
 Unlock checks fire from `deck_persistence.py` immediately afterward.